gusdecool/gusdecool/README.md

 - Architected **secure backend** practices including automated PII sanitization and infrastructure hardening, maintaining a zero-incident data security record.
 - Integrated vendor **XML, SOAP , and REST APIs** into a unified aggregator engine, demonstrating cross-system integration experience.
 - Mentored teammates on using **AI-assisted** development while maintaining security practices, showing coaching ability and judgment around tooling adoption.

-Solo Founder @ [BungaMata](https://bungamata.com) (founder, 18 years & present)
-Key responsibilities:
-- Provide IT consultancy services to startups and small businesses.
-- Ensure the client satisfaction and stability on their IT infrastructure to support their business.

 ## I'm currently learning on